bbauska/JS-Eloquent/README.md

 only a small set of well-understood techniques in their programs.
-They have composed strict rules ("best practices") prescribing the form programs should have, and the more zealous among them will consider those who go outside of this safe little zone to be *bad* programmers.
+They have composed strict rules ("best practices") prescribing the form programs should have, and the more zealous among them will consider those who go outside of this safe little zone to be <i>bad</i> programmers.

 What hostility to the richness of programming---to try to reduce it to something straightforward and predictable, to place a taboo on all the